pytorch/xla/docs/source/contribute/cpp_debugger.md

 Unfortunately, touching a file to update its timestamp does not reliably cause that file to be rebuilt.

-In the output of the `python setup.py develop` command, look for a line that starts with `Source files with custom debug infos` to make sure your file was built with debug symbols.
+In the output of the `python -m pip install --no-build-isolation -v -e .` command, look for a line that starts with `Source files with custom debug infos` to make sure your file was built with debug symbols.
 For example: